 Which will include items such as grading for drainage, patios, porches, decks, trees, and bushes which may affect the home and all other items as they relate to the grading and landscaping.

 2) The exterior of the home protects the interior of the home

 These exterior components of the property include the foundation, retaining walls, siding, trim, windows, chimneys, and other related items.
 Each of these items is inspected for their overall condition and how it relates to the dwelling.

 The Roof and attic structure provide the primary protection for all the components of the building.
 There are numerous roof styles and finish materials.

-The attic of the home is the uppermost portion of the dwelling, Which still remains on the interior.
-It is inspected for quality construction, insulation type and thickness, water penetration, venting and exposed electrical hazards.
+The attic of the home is the uppermost portion of the dwelling, which remains on the interior.
+It is inspected for quality construction, insulation type and thickness, water penetration, venting, and exposed electrical hazards.